-We consider a distributed system that is composed of $n$ asynchronous processes $\Pi=\{p_1$, ..., $p_n\}$.
-Asynchronous means that each process proceeds to its own speed, which can vary with time and remains always unknown by the other processes.
+We consider a distributed system that is composed of $n$ asynchronous processes $\Pi=\{p_1$, ..., $p_n\}$. `Asynchronous processes' means that each process proceeds at its own speed, which can vary with time and remains always unknown to other processes.

-Each pair of processes is connected by an asynchronous reliable bi-directional channel.
-Asynchronous means that the transfer delay of each message, taken individually, is arbitrary but finite, reliable means that there is neither message corruption, creation, nor message losses.
+Each pair of processes is connected by an asynchronous reliable bi-directional channel. `Asynchronous channel' indicates that the transfer delay of each message, taken individually, is arbitrary but finite, `reliable' means that there is neither message corruption, creation, nor message losses.
 Channels are further assumed to be authenticated, i.e. when a process $p_i$ receives a message $m$ from $p_j$ over the channel $c_{i,j}$, $p_i$ knows $m$ originated from $p_j$, and this information cannot be compromised.

 This work considers two types of process failures, process crashes and Byzantine processes. \begin{itemize}

 \item A \emph{process crash} is a premature and definitive stop of a process while it is executing its algorithm.
 We will use the notation $\CAMP[\emptyset]$ (where CAMP stands for \emph{Crash Asynchronous Message Passing}) to denote the above asynchronous distributed computing model in which up to $t<n$ processes may crash, and the notation $\CAMP[t<a]$ when the maximum number of processes allowed to crash is restricted to be strictly smaller than $a$.